Oregand/Oregand.github.io/CA674/CheatSheet.md

 + Automation goes hand-in-hand with virtualization
   + A cloud environment implies dynamic scaling based on demand
   + Implementing a manual process for this is too time consuming
-  + Applications are structured in “independent blocks” that can be easily added or removed
+  + Applications are structured in `independent blocks` that can be easily added or removed
   + Implementing virtualization assists with automation
   + Automation realizes the value of virtualization: dynamic scaling
 + Service automation used for security: